moraisz/DotFiles/README.md

 - Zen Browser

-Extensions: Ublock Origin, DuckDuckGo
+Extensions: Ublock Origin, DuckDuckGo, Dark Reader

 ## ToDo

 - Refactor the rofi files.
+(Doing)
+- Create a state file to current wallpaper.
 - Create a theme selector script for rofi.
 - Refactor the files to use custom colors.
 - Separate Hyprland config files into different directories.